d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

   - [ ] On any change run the corresponding job in GitHub
 - [ ] `./dataland-backend/Dockerfile`
 - [ ] `./dataland-keycloak/Dockerfile`
+- [ ] Search for all Dockerfiles that use a nginx image and update it.
+Just search for `FROM nginx` in the whole code.
 - [ ] Update versions in the `docker-compose.yml` file

 ## Server updates